claybalexander/Portfolio/README.md

 # Analytics/Visualization Portfolio

-If you are not already, please considering navigating to https://claybalexander.github.io/Portfolio/ for a more visually pleasant experience.
+If you have not already, please consider navigating to https://claybalexander.github.io/Portfolio/ for a more visually pleasant experience.

 This repository contains a sample of Jupyter Notebook projects that I have completed for educational or recreational purposes.